jon-lau/Sample_Kaltura_Player/README.md

 The Kaltura player is initialized in the /Module/KalturaPlayer/js/control.js file.
 Further customizations & player features can be enabled here, for more information on additional features you can reference their [documentation](http://player.kaltura.com/docs/kwidget)

 ## Specifying a Video Library
+The player is rendered on a blank html page, code from the index.html can be used to embed the custom player into an application.
 The Module/Data directory holds the specifications for the video library.

 1. Module/Data/Module/module_data.xml dictates the overall library and references the videos that are available in the top left menu.
-The video player library can hold multiple sessions that are built from multiple parts.
+The video player library can hold multiple sessions that are built from various parts.
 This file consists of a list of sessions which have 'parts' which reference specific videos.
-The title in the top menu is specified here in the `name` field of each part.
+The title displayed in the top menu is specified here in the `name` field of each part.

 ### List of Sessions